matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 ID in the path is wrong, the server may return `M_FORBIDDEN`.
 However, implementations and future spec proposals may extend what kinds of pings are allowed.

+In case the homeserver had backed off on sending transactions, it may treat a successful ping as a sign that the appservice is up again and transactions should be retried.

 #### Response
 If the ping request returned successfully, the endpoint returns HTTP 200.
 The